mik3caprio/food-fiddle/README.md

 We also plan to make use of the ScraperWiki tool, at least for gathering data at first, but possibly to also mirror data or to act as a center for working data prior to adding to this repository.
+ScraperWiki can run code written in several lanugages, but we'll continue to recommend Python for the time being.

 [https://scraperwiki.com/](https://scraperwiki.com/)